-Facilities Management, being the custodian of physical connectivity on campus, which covered 77% of all schedulable facilities on SU's campuses, follows a total-cost approach to lecture halls by the end of the reporting year.
-Meanwhile, SU the development of new facilities and the improvement of students can now follow live lectures or review material via existing ones.
-Another priority consideration is to ensure the SunStream service.
-The responsibility centre for Social universal access to enable all staff, students and visitors, Impact, Transformation and Personnel was also assisted with irrespective of their physical abilities, to use the facilities. the implementation of a software system to showcase SU's Another ongoing project across Stellenbosch campus is the social impact. provision of new fibre-optic data routes.
+Facilities Management, being the custodian of physical facilities on SU's campuses, follows a total-cost approach to the development of new facilities and the improvement of existing ones.
+Another priority consideration is to ensure universal access to enable all staff, students and visitors, irrespective of their physical abilities, to use the facilities.
+Another ongoing project across Stellenbosch campus is the provision of new fibre-optic data routes.